The Victim, Persecutor, Rescuer Triangle Transformation

 Finally, we look at the Rescuer part, which often has a hidden payoff, so we remove these hooks and automatic responses to this, and this supports you to meet your needs more directly, rather than via secondary gains, or needing to give something up to get something.
 With each of these sessions, you start to see yourself much more clearly, and from within have a clearer idea of what works in your life and what you then wish to change.
 Your natural sense of self worth and esteem rises, which can then encourage you to make choices which uphold you.

 We have a consultation prior to each part, with a telephone or email check in halfway through each part of the Transformation.
-The Light is activated at a convenient time for you, and then an unfolding period over 6 weeks occurs. (see how Evolutionary Light works on the page description)
+The Light is activated at a convenient time for you, and then an unfolding period over 6 weeks occurs. (see how Evolutionary Light works).

 It can be helpful to keep a journal of changes that occur throughout the Transformation.
 We then book the next session to run sequentially, with a consultation, activation, check in and unfolding time.
 (Please see also Self care during Transformation to see how best to also support yourself additionally during this process of changes).